 A Word About Hidden Disabilities

-You wouldn’t know from looking at me that I have a disability, let alone two.
+You wouldn’t know from looking at me that I have a disability, let alone more than one.
 Depending on the circumstances, you could spend a day with me and be none the wiser.
 That is, unless you wanted to go out to eat.
 One of my disabilities is severe airborne food allergies to coffee, chocolate, bananas, pumpkin, and anything with caffeine.
 Not only can I not consume these foods, but I can’t be around them.
 At all.
 The tiniest amount of particles in the air is enough to trigger a potentially deadly reaction.

 You might be thinking, “Wait, that’s a disability?”
 Let’s take a moment to look at how the Americans with Disabilities Act defines disability.
 It is a “physical or mental impairment that substantially limits one or more major life activities.”